 One of the most common reasons for a Business Profile suspension is failure to adhere to Google My Business’s terms of service for local businesses.

-The following are other common reasons your Google business account is suspended.
+The following are other common reasons for suspending a Google business account.

 1. Multiple duplicate listings – When multiple versions of the same business are detected, Google may flag them as duplicates and suspend them.